EtnMn/etnmn.github.io/front/src/content/posts/unit-testing-in-net.md

 ## Create tests with xUnit

 A test class is a fundamental component of unit testing that contains test methods to verify the functionality of the code.
-It uses assertions to check for expected outcomes and ensures that tests run in isolation.
+It uses <mark>assertions</mark> to check for expected outcomes and ensures that tests run in isolation.
 Test classes are an essential part of automated testing frameworks like <mark>xUnit</mark>. [xUnit](https://xunit.net/) is a popular open-source unit testing framework for .NET languages, here are some of its features:

 * `[Fact]`: Marks a method as a test method that does not take any parameters
 * `[Theory]`: Marks a method as a parameterized test method that can take multiple sets of data